trainML/pytorch-pneumonia-detection/README.md

 =====
 Before beginning this tutorial, ensure you have created an account on the [trainML platform](https://app.trainml.ai) and you have [Docker](https://docs.docker.com/get-docker/) installed.

-This tutorial code originated from a [Kaggle notebook](https://www.kaggle.com/yakhyo/rsna-classification-87-6-best-accuracy-opytorch) by yakhyo_.
+This tutorial code originated from a [Kaggle notebook](https://www.kaggle.com/giuliasavorgnan/0-123-lb-pytorch-unet-run-on-google-cloud) by Guilia Savorgnan.

 ## Instructions